 International police cooperation requires an appropriate legal framework in order to be fully effective.
 The aim of the Convention is to adopt Schengen standards through the conclusion of a multilateral convention for the improvement of strategic police collaboration in the region.

-The rotating chairmanship of the Convention fosters the principle of local ownership and encourages the Contracting Parties to take an active role in the implementation process.
-Priorities for the full implementation of the Convention are set by the chairing Contracting Party for the period of its six-month mandate, and beyond, and follow the current needs and capabilities of the region.
+The rotating trio chairmanship of the Convention fosters the principle of local ownership and encourages the Contracting Parties to take an active role in the implementation process.
+Strategic and practical priorities for the full implementation of the Convention are defined by the Contracting Parties of the trio chairmanship for the period of 18 months, and beyond, and follow recent developments, current needs and capabilities of the region.

 A top-down / bottom-up approach has been introduced in the implementation of the Convention provisions, namely with the establishment of various thematic and ad hoc working groups and networks, comprised of national experts from the Contracting Parties.
-To date, the Ad Hoc Working Group on Data Protection and the Thematic Working Groups on Police Education and Training, on the Exchange of Information regarding Forged and Fake Travel Documents, on the Surveillance Expert Network for Southeast Europe, on JIT Expert Network for Southeast Europe, and on Harmonisation and Improvement of Telecommunications among the Contracting Parties, have been established and meet periodically to facilitate the implementation of specific provisions.
+To date, the Ad Hoc Working Group on Data Protection; and the Thematic Working Groups on Police Education and Training, on the Exchange of Information Regarding Fake and Forged Travel Documents, on the Surveillance Expert Network for Southeast Europe, on JIT Expert Network for Southeast Europe and on Harmonisation and Improvement of Telecommunications among the Contracting Parties, as well as the Network on Countering Terrorism have been established and meet periodically to facilitate the implementation of specific provisions.

 The practical implementation follows the Police Cooperation Convention Manual, allowing for police practitioners to use it as a main tool when performing duties covered by the Convention, whereas the operational cooperation is most visible in the cross-border surveillance and hot pursuit exercises performed between the Contracting Parties, under Articles 13, 14 and 15 of the Convention.